-So far, 19 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.4 The total export capacity applied for to date is 28.67 Bcf/d and 23.71 Bcf/d to FTA and non-FTA Nations, respectively.5 Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011;6 therefore, based on current marketed production, the total appliedfor export capacity would have the effect of increasing the demand for natural gas by roughly 43%.
+So far, 19 companies have applied to export domestic LNG from the contiguous United States to FTA or non-FTA Nations based on the promise of huge unconventional domestic gas reserves.
+Many of those 19 applicants own or are affiliated with companies that own existing or previously planned LNG import terminals.
+The total export capacity applied for to date is 28.67 Bcf/d and 23.71 Bcf/d to FTA and non-FTA Nations, respectively.
+Total marketed natural gas production was approximately 66 Bcf/d in the U.S. in 2011; therefore, based on current marketed production, the total applied-for export capacity would have the effect of increasing the demand for natural gas by roughly 43%.